 We are excited to welcome to our faculty, Lily Oglesby!
 She will be teaching all of our Modern this year, but as you will read below she has a very diverse background!
 Please join us in giving a warm welcome to Miss.
 Lily!
 Lily has studied dance and theater for over 30 years.
-She studied ballet, modern and jazz
+She studied ballet, modern and jazz intensively at

 We are thrilled for the upcoming Professional Dance Experience beginning July 24 and all the dancing opportunities it has to offer!
 Here we will be highlighting two of our guest faculty members — Matthew Powell and Kelsey Bartman.
 Providing the dancers who attend our intensive with the highest quality of teachers is of utmost importance when planning the summer schedule.